evandroamparo/Mapper/readme.md

   - [ ] Code cleanup
   - [ ] Add more unit tests
   - [ ] Publish as a NuGet package

+## Other improvements

+Some drawbacks usually found in mapping libraries

+### Implement Compile-Time Mapping Validation

+**Goal:** Reduce hidden errors when mapping profiles are outdated.
+**Action:** Use code generators or source generators to validate mapping profiles during compilation, ensuring that all mappings are correct before runtime.

+### Optimize Reflection Usage

+**Goal:** Improve performance by reducing the overhead caused by heavy reflection usage.
+**Action:** Implement caching for reflection data and use compiled expressions to speed up mapping operations.

+### Improve Debugging Support

+**Goal:** Make it easier to identify and fix issues during the mapping process.
+**Action:** Add detailed logs, more informative error messages, and possibly integrate with debugging tools to trace the mapping flow.

+### Simplify Configuration for Custom Logic

+**Goal:** Make the setup of custom mappings more intuitive and less error-prone.
+**Action:** Refine the API to support fluent configurations and provide clearer methods for defining custom mappings and ignoring properties.
+### Enhance Code Navigation in Large Codebases

+**Goal:** Improve code navigation and maintainability in large-scale projects.
+**Action:** Use code generators to create explicit references and support navigation, and integrate with advanced IDE features to help locate specific mappings more easily.